 Once you've completed your updates, click on the gold Save and Close button to close this menu and return to your proposal template.

-If you'd like, update your proposal acceptance text by clicking into the editable area shown, then typing in your updates.
+If you'd like, you can change the font size and attributes as well as update your proposal acceptance text by clicking into the editable area shown, then typing in your updates.
 We recommend that you include acceptance verbiage on all proposals and contracts - don't delete this!

 Once you've added content and completed formatting, we recommend that you take the time to preview your proposal template to be sure that everything looks just right.